garronej/evt/README.md

 ## Transcription of examples that where not specifically designed to make ``RxJS`` looks good.

-Instead of providing a ton of elementary operator for the user to combine

-``ts-evt`` provide a way to define custom operator on the fly.
+Instead of providing a ton of elementary operator ``ts-evt`` provide a way to define custom operator on the fly.

 Introducing __fλ__ operators.